jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 3.1.2
+ * Tightened up regex pattern match that is used to expand relative references into getCube() called.
+This prevents it from matching popular annotations
+ * Started work on GitPersister
 * 3.1.1
  * Bindings to rule axis with a name is O(1) - directly starts evaluating the named condition.
  * Rule axis now has `fireAll` (versus fire once).
 Fire all conditions is the default and what previously existed.
 If the `fireAll` property of the `Axis` is set false on a Rule `Axis`, then the first condition that fires, will be the only condition that fires on that axis.